Everything You Need to Know About Oedipus Complex

 Behavioural Examples in Children

 Family dynamics play a huge role in how this stage unfolds.
 Dr Akul points out that jealousy tends to appear more if a father is emotionally absent, if the relationship between parents is conflicted, or if there is discord in the family.
-In a healthy family, a child eventually realizes the parents’ bond is separate and accepts their roles.
+In a healthy family, a child eventually realises the parents’ bond is separate and accepts their roles.

 Adult Manifestations